 Movies can take us so many places, and while we’ll never turn down a good comedy or drama, there’s something special about a film adventure.
 These stories transport audiences to the far ends of the Earth, backward and forward in time, and even far from the bounds of our planetary existence.

 Nickelodeon’s fan-favorite animated TV series is adapted to live action by THE MUPPETS director James Bobin.
 Isabela Moner (INSTANT FAMILY) stars as Dora, who has spent much of her young life on jungle expeditions with her parents (played by Michael Peña and Eva Longoria), but now faces the nerve-rattling demands of … high school.
 But when Dora’s parents go missing, Dora bands together with Boots, her best friend (who is also a monkey); her cousin, Diego; and an unlikely group of friends to sniff out a new adventure that puts her on the trail of buried secrets related to a lost Inca civilization.
 (August 9)

-It’s a THE THEORY OF EVERYTHING reunion!
+It’s a THEORY OF EVERYTHING reunion!
 Felicity Jones and Eddie Redmayne, who appeared in the 2014 biopic as Jane and Stephen Hawking (a role for which Redmayne won the Best Actor Oscar®), play pilot Amelia Wren and scientist James Glaisher in this high-flying adventure.
 The story is set in 1862, when Wren and Glaisher attempt to fly higher in a hot-air balloon than anyone else on record.
 As their chances of survival become slim, the research-oriented duo starts to discover surprising things about one another.
 To shoot the movie, Redmayne and Jones were actually launched thousands of feet in the air aboard their own balloon, where they performed scenes in the most realistic conditions possible.
 (November 1)

 Check back in with the AMC Scene for more adventure movies!